 These are made up numbers, use any figures you want, it all works the same, the amounts are irrelevant.
 So, with interest being tacked on everyday, that is a ton of profit potential.
 How this is still legal I’m not sure, but consumers are beginning to fight back so don’t be afraid to stand up to the debt collectors.

-What Happens After Midland Funding LLC Buy Your Debt?
+What Happens After Midland Funding Buys Your Debt?

-After Midland buys your account, they start trying to collect the full amount due.
+After they buy your account, they start trying to collect the full amount due.
 Again, it’s important to keep in mind that this process is legal.